Kenyan children's musical roars in to U.S. for off-Broadway premiere

 “We all borrow from each other and I’m really happy to go and show this African manifestation of all this music that I’ve been listening to.”

-The cartoon, named after a colourful Tanzanian art-style, was first commissioned by Britain’s public broadcaster, the BBC.
+The cartoon, named after a colorful Tanzanian art-style, was first commissioned by Britain’s public broadcaster, the BBC.

-She said she believed the show had the potential to reach a much broader audience than the one it has so far entertained with full theatres in the Kenyan capital.
+She said she believed the show had the potential to reach a much broader audience than the one it has so far entertained with full theaters in the Kenyan capital.

 “When they all get up and scream and shout, that’s why we are doing this,” said Lloyd, adding she still tears up with joy when she sees families or school classes engage in the tale and move to the beats.